volusion/element-documentation/explanations/what-is-element/README.md

 We take speed seriously.
 Using state of the art Server Side Rendering (SSR) technologies, we achieve the fastest experiences possible.

+Additionally, our technology is [Google AMP](https://developers.google.com/amp) ready, so you can build your sites to take [advantage of AMP](https://amp.dev/about/how-amp-works/) speed.
+You can progressively add AMP support to your page by making sure you follow some [simple techniques](TODO - amp link) when developing on Element.
+But no need to worry, if you don't want to be AMP ready by default your sites will still be [super fast](TODO keeping sites fast).

 ### SEO

 As the full markup of the site is generated on the server, search engines will get all the content to rank your sites better.